9 States With the Least Crowded Hiking Trails

 Mirror Lake Trail, Arkansas, photo credit–Chris Avery on Alltrails

-Insider Magazine puts Mirror Lake Trail as the least crowded trail in the state, where you can swim and fish and see some beautiful cascading waterfalls.
-There’s also the lesser-known Ouachita National Forest for some great camping, hiking, and rugged mountain terrain.
+Insider Magazine rates Mirror Lake Trail as the least crowded trail in the state.
+Here, you can swim, fish, and see beautiful cascading waterfalls.
+The lesser-known Ouachita National Forest offersย great camping, hiking, and rugged mountain terrain.ย

 8. Michigan

-Surrounded by the Great Lakes, Michigan is an ideal spot for outdoors people of all kinds.
-Winters in Michigan are harsh, but the summers are lush and green throughout the state, with a plethora of rivers and lakes.
+Surrounded by the Great Lakes, Michigan is an ideal spot for outdoor enthusiasts.
+Although the winters are harsh, the summers are lush and green throughout the state, with a plethora of rivers and lakes.ย

 coastline of a lake